 ASHRAE says ways of ensuring your facility’s relative humidity level is safe include watching spaces to ensure no condensation is occurring, take note of climate-informed HVAC recommendations (which we get to further in this article), and be careful when restarting older humidifiers to ensure proper moisture absorption.

 One of the most effective ways to reduce humidity and control the moisture content in your building is by following the ASHRAE climate zone map guidelines when designing your HVAC system (more on this later).
-An additional method to consider that is installing cost-effective high volume, low speed (HVLS) fans in your facility.
+An additional method to consider is installing cost-effective high volume, low speed (HVLS) fans in your facility.

 HVLS fans lower the moisture and humidity levels in a building.
 As added bonuses, the fans also produce better air quality and make a more comfortable environment for your employees, increasing productivity.